Reviewing West Fraser Timber (NYSE:WFG) and UFP Industries (NASDAQ:UFPI)

 Analyst Ratings

-This is a summary of current ratings and target prices for West Fraser Timber and UFP Industries, as reported by MarketBeat.
+This is a summary of current ratings and target prices for UFP Industries and West Fraser Timber, as reported by MarketBeat.com.

 |Sell Ratings